-Of course, you are still a parent to your almost-adult, and he or she will still need your support and guidance during the college years.
+Of course, you are still a parent to your almost-adult, and they will still need your support and guidance during the college years.
 Here are some ways you can express your caring and enhance your child's experience at Loyola.

 Stay in touch!

-Even though your child is experimenting with independent choices, he or she still needs to know that you're there and are available to talk about both everyday events and difficult issues.
+Even though your child is experimenting with independent choices, they still need to know that you're there and are available to talk about both everyday events and difficult issues.
 Make arrangements to write or call your child on a regular basis.

 Allow your child to set the agenda for some of your conversations.

-If he or she needs help or support, the subject is more likely to come up if you aren't inquiring pointedly about what time he or she came in last night!
+If they need help or support, the subject is more likely to come up if you aren't inquiring pointedly about what time they came in last night!